Bizarrespace/CityBeats/README.md

 # CityBeats
 Location music trend analysis app

+# If you want to run
+* Did not push all the files needed for react to run
+* Have your own react native cli up and running, and just change these files:
+  * App.js
+  * package.json
+  * package-lock.json
+  * android manifold in android/app/source/main
+  * in components:
+    * About.js
+    * Search.js
+    * Home.js
+    * History.js
+  * in assets:
+    * logo.png
+    * right.png
+    *
 <br>**Elevator Pitch**
 <br>City Beasts is an app in react native that leverages the Shazam API to provide
 users real time music trend analysis in specific cities.
 This tool is a must have